Solidity vs FunC

 (int x, int y) = (1, 2); // A tuple containing two integer variables

-Read more in Statements page.
+Read more on the Statements page.

 Loops